Questions and Answers about COVID-19 Vaccines

 Although COVID-19 adenovirus-based vaccines are no longer used in the U.S., they remain in use in some other countries.
 These vaccines take advantage of a class of relatively harmless viruses, called adenoviruses.
 Some adenoviruses cause the common cold, but others can infect people without causing illness.
 To use these viruses for vaccine delivery, scientists choose types of adenovirus that do not cause illness and to which most people have not been exposed.
 They alter the virus by removing two of the genes that enable adenovirus to replicate in people, and they replace one of those genes with the one for the SARS-CoV-2 spike protein.

 Like human cells, adenoviruses contain DNA as their genetic material.
-So, when an adenovirus vaccine is administered, it enters cells of the immune system called dendritic cells where it releases the DNA that includes the gene for the spike protein, and the genetic material enters the nucleus of the cell.
+So, when an adenovirus vaccine is administered, it enters muscle cells where it releases the DNA that includes the gene for the spike protein, and the genetic material enters the nucleus of the cell.
 In the nucleus, the DNA is used to make messenger RNA (mRNA), which is released into the cytoplasm to serve as a blueprint for making proteins.
 The DNA from the viral vector, however, cannot insert into the cell’s DNA.
 The mRNA causes the SARS-CoV-2 protein to be produced.
-The dendritic cells put pieces of the SARS-CoV-2 spike protein on their surface and travel to a draining lymph node where they stimulate other cells of the immune system; specifically, B cells that make antibodies, T cells that help B cells make antibodies, and other T cells that can kill virus-infected cells.
+Specialized cells of the immune system, called dendritic cells, put pieces of the newly produced SARS-CoV-2 spike protein on their surface and travel to a draining lymph node where they stimulate other cells of the immune system; specifically, B cells that make antibodies, T cells that help B cells make antibodies, and other T cells that can kill virus-infected cells.
 Antibodies against the spike protein will now prevent the virus from causing an infection in the future.

 Find out more about adenovirus vaccines in this Vaccine Update article, “Getting Familiar with COVID-19 Adenovirus-replication-deficient Vaccines.”